krancour/brignext/PROPOSAL.md

 re-deployment / upgrade.

-To prevent session hijacking by means of root password theft or bearer token theft, Brigade API servers in remote clusters should secure traffic API traffic using HTTPS.
+To prevent session hijacking by means of root password theft or bearer token theft, Brigade API servers in remote clusters should secure API traffic using HTTPS.

 #### Authorization